 ASAM provides a platform with minimum overhead to efficiently develop useful standards.

-The Technical Steering Committee (TSC) is made up from ten elected representatives by the ASAM membership.
-This committee provides oversight on all technical matters andstandard development projects.
-The committee defines the ASAM standards development process, ensures cross- standard harmonization, avoids redundancies and controls the budgets of standard development projects.
+The Technical Steering Committee (TSC) is composed of up to twelve representatives elected by the ASAM membership.
+This committee provides oversight on all technical matters and Standard development projects.
+The committee defines the ASAM standards development process, ensures cross-Standard harmonization, avoids redundancies and controls the budgets of Standard development projects.
 The TSC approves project proposals, monitors project progress and releases standards through regularly scheduled meetings.
+Technical Steering

 Project Groups develop and maintain the standards.
 ASAM member companies can send their technical experts to project groups for active participation.
 It is expected that experts bring in their use-cases, requirements, technical concepts and proposals for solution.
-In regular project meetings, the input is presented, consolidated and a consensus is reached about what shall actually become the Current Projectsstandard.
-Many groups use a paid service provider, who actually implements all decsions of the project group, e.g. writing of the standard, developing data models or creating other supplementary artifacts such as schema files or examples.
-The project group members review the standard deliverables and vote on their technical release.
+In regular project meetings, the input is presented, consolidated and a consensus is reached about what shall actually become the Standard.
+Many groups use a paid service provider, who actually implements all decisions of the project group, e.g. writing of the Standard, developing data models or creating other supplementary artifacts such as Schema files or examples.
+The project group members review the Standard deliverables and vote on their technical release.
 Current Projects